 Fans around the world will be desperate to soak up every minute of the action from the comfort of their living rooms, but how can you tune in?

 RadioTimes.com has rounded up everything you need to know about the Rugby World Cup 2019 including how to watch every match.

 When is the Rugby World Cup 2019?

-The Rugby World Cup will begin on Friday 20th September 2019 and run until the final on Saturday 2nd November.
+The Rugby World Cup started on Friday 20th September 2019 and run until the final on Saturday 2nd November.

 In UK time, the majority of matches will start in the morning with most kick-off times ranging between 5:45am and 11:15am.

 Check our full fixture list below including start times and broadcast details.

 How can I watch the Rugby World Cup fixtures in the UK?

 All 48 matches will be shown live across various ITV platforms.

 Most games will be broadcast on ITV1, though ITV4 will also provide coverage.